Atlantic Station, Atlanta

 Atlantic Station is a neighborhood on the northwestern edge of Midtown Atlanta, Georgia, United States comprising a retail district, office space, condominiums, townhomes and apartment buildings.
-First planned in the mid-1990s and officially opened in 2005, the neighborhood's 138 acres (558,000 m2) are located on the former brownfield site of the Atlantic Steel mill.
+First planned in the mid-1990s and officially opened in 2005, the neighborhood is located on the former brownfield site of the Atlantic Steel mill.

 History

 Atlantic Station is located on the site of the Atlantic Steel mill, which opened in 1901.
 The steel mill was nearly closed in the mid-1970s, but it remained nominally operational primarily to avoid the huge costs it would have required to remediate the soil contamination present after years of operation.

 Developer Jim Jacoby, who also redeveloped Florida's Marineland, began putting the project together in 1997 when his company became the property contractor of the land.
 The redevelopment of the land into what is now Atlantic Station was financed largely by private investment, but was heavily supplemented by a special tax district to pay for city tax bonds for public utilities (streets, sidewalks, and sewers).
 The development was originally planned to include 15 e6sqft of retail, office, residential space as well as 11 acre of public parks.
 Its size encouraged the Postal Service to award the neighborhood its own ZIP code: 30363.

 The project design was led by US architect, John Clark while working at Development Design Group Inc. (DDG), based in Baltimore.

 Atlantic Station was designed with energy efficiency in mind and many of the buildings are LEED certified.
 Additionally, the project was developed to help mitigate urban sprawl and reduce air pollution by allowing many more people to live and work within walking distance of most everyday things they need, with many alternative transportation options nearby.
 The proposed BeltLine transit/greenway project is expected to pass within a few miles of the development.